baludeepak7/GetVOIPLineMigrationDetails/docs/index.md

   priority - Indicates message handling priority for messages.

-  senderCountry - Identifies the sender country code/name from where the request came from.
+  senderCountry - Identifies the sender country code or name from where the request came from.

-  targetCountry - Identifies the sender country code/name from where the message is intended.
+  targetCountry - Identifies the sender country code or name from where the message is intended.

 Error response
 --------------